: :

 only their means were different . . .

-Her father was a man of exact manners & expensive tastes
+He was a man of exact manners and expensive tastes

 He nurtured a lifelong love affair with huge finned luxury